svewap/nnrestapi/Documentation/Annotations/Annotations/60_Upload.rst

 The Helper will return a configuration array which has the same keys and structure that the TypoScript setup uses.
-You can keep things simple and just return the key ``defaultStoragePath`` which will upload all fileUploads to the same location, independant of their fileKey/name in the POST-data:
+You can keep things simple and just return the key ``defaultStoragePath`` which will upload all fileUploads to the same location, independent of their fileKey/name in the POST-data:

 .. code-block:: php